When Does Verification Pay Off? A Closer Look at LLMs as Solution Verifiers: Conclusion

 \section{Conclusion}

 \looseness=-10000 This work presents a comprehensive study of LLM-based verification for problem solving.
-We show that verification accuracy alone provides an incomplete picture of the expected improvement obtained by using a verifier for test-time rejection sampling, motivating the introduction of \textit{verifier gain}, a more informative measure that captures this expected improvement.
-Using this metric, our analysis shows that verifier gain is often lower for self-verification and intra-family verification than for cross-family verification, particularly as model size increases or post-training is applied.
-Further analysis reveals that decreases in verifier gain correlate with greater similarity between the solver’s and verifier’s solution distributions.
-Finally, we show that some tasks are inherently easier for LLMs to verify than others: more difficult tasks generally require domain-specific or implicit world knowledge, whereas easier tasks tend to involve logical reasoning, mathematical reasoning, or structured puzzle solving.
+We show that verification accuracy alone provides an incomplete picture, motivating \textit{verifier gain}, which measures the expected improvement from using a verifier for rejection sampling.
+We find lower verifier gains from self- and intra-family verification compared to cross-family, trends exacerbated by reasoning post-training and increasing model size.
+Further analysis reveals that these decreases correlate with greater similarity between solver and verifier solution distributions, indicating that verifiers are biased to accept solutions resembling their own.
+We also find that tasks involving logical or mathematical reasoning are inherently easier to verify than knowledge-recall tasks.